Internal-Cloudwerx/cwx-multimodal-OCR/README.md

 This project implements a multi-modal approach to document question answering using:
 - **Google Document AI** for OCR and structured text extraction
-- **Gemini 2.0 Flash Vision** for visual document understanding
+- **Gemini 2.5 Flash Vision** for visual document understanding
 - **Selective strategy** that intelligently chooses when to use OCR vs. vision-only

-**Current Status:** Single-agent system achieving 90.81% ANLS on DocVQA benchmark.
-Actively developing multi-agent architecture for further improvements.
+**Current Status:** Production-ready single-agent system with hybrid OCR + Vision approach.

 ## Features